 The birth of Augmented Reality (AR) is here.
 All though AR has been around for some time, it has not gotten much attention.
-That all ended with the release of Pokemon Go on July 6th.
+With the release of Pokemon Go on July 6th, 2016, AR is officially here.
 For now on, prepare to see hoards of zombie-like cellphone users wherever you go.
 So, what is Augmented Reality, what is Pokemon Go, and how are they addictive?

 The Blending of Real Life and Electronics: AR

-AR is a great idea and can be a very useful technology.
+AR is an excellent idea and can be a very useful technology.
 Imagine walking down a street and using your phone to see the stores and shops around you, each with ratings and reviews, all by looking at your phone’s display.
 You would not need to search, as the information would appear on the screen as you aim your phone at it.
-This is the future and will most likely become common within the next 10 years.
+AR is the future and will most likely become common within the next ten years.